 Sherdes Leona combines power and vulnerability in her writing and performances.
 Since stepping onto Orlando, Florida's poetry scene in August of 2016, she has become one of her hometown’s power house children.
 Writing about anything that gets her heart stirring, her poems cover topics of love, heartbreak, mental health, and social issues.

-Sherdes was Orlando’s representative for the Woman of the World Poetry Slam 2017 and ranks 27th, internationally, in the world of women poets.
-She is Orlando’s current Grand Slam Champion (the #1 ranked slam poet in Orlando, Florida), and was a member of Orlando’s national team, Team Olympus, that competed in the National Poetry Slam 2017.
+Sherdes began carving a name for herself in 2017 when she represented Orlando, FL at the Woman of the World Poetry Slam, became Orlando's Grand Slam Champion, and competed as a member of its national team at the National Poetry Slam.
 She has also been featured in Artborne Magazine's March 2017 edition.
-Aside from traveling for competitions, she has featured at countless open mics and shows and has self published a collection of poems in her chapbooks, "Stained Glass Windows" and "For the Parts That Bleed".
+Aside from traveling for competitions, she has featured at countless open mics and shows and has self published a collection of poems in her DIY chapbooks, "Stained Glass Windows" and "For the Parts That Bleed".

 "Sherdes brings passionate, polished narratives to the stage.
 Wonder and energy seep from every word as she tackles issues of identity, race, mental health, and sexuality with her poems." - Troy Kody Cunio; Published poet and uneditor of Rejected Lit, Orlando, FL